brucemack/microlink/docs/el_supplement.md

 am not affiliated with the EchoLink team and I have no inside information.
 Please take these notes for what they are worth - just one random ham's observations.
 Do your own research.

+_NOTE from 20-Feb-2024: I later received some very helpful comments/input from the EchoLink creator Jonathan Taylor (K1RFD), and he helped to fill in some places where I lacked visibility.
+Please don't assume that this document has been fully reviewed and/or endorsed by Jonathan, but I will credit him in some of the new sections below._

 Notes like these may make it possible for others to start tinkering around in EchoLink space.
 If you do so, **please proceed with caution.** We all love EchoLink but none of us pay when we use it, so I can only assume that there are many volunteer hours going on behind the scenes.
 The last thing anyone needs is an accidental denial-of-service incident on the EL network.
 I